wp-plugins/flyzoo/readme.txt

 * **In-browser chat**: chat windows will auto reload while browsing the site

-* Single Sign On: users can log in and chat using their existing WordPress accounts
+* Single Sign On: users can chat using their existing WordPress accounts

 * Secure Connection: We provide automatic chat encryption for HTTPS/SSL based websites. **(WOW and PRO Plans)**